 Students may complete a maximum of 8 weeks in any single CaRMS entry-level discipline.

 Electives cannot be scheduled until students are aware of their rotation schedules.

 - In Year 4, each student must complete a minimum of 10 weeks of clinical elective time.

 - Optional Summer Electives

-- Optional summer electives taken between Years 2 and 3, up to a maximum of four weeks, may be applied to Year 3 requirements.
+- Optional summer electives taken between Years 2 and 3, up to a maximum of six weeks, may be applied to Year 3 requirements.
 Any electives for Year 3 that extend beyond the required four weeks may be applied toward Year 4 requirements.

 - Any basic research that is completed as an elective can be eligible to be used as a component on the "Medical Performance Record," but cannot be used toward the 14-week minimum.